There are two ways to model wait time in LiquidPlanner. Both methods free up your resources so they can work on something else during the wait period.

 - “Week Days” are Monday through Friday (excludes weekend days)

 Take a look at the example below.
-Brian and Liz are building a website for a client.
-Before Liz starts coding the website, Brian needs to first send the wireframes to the client for a few days for review.
-Liz knows this process will take at least 5 days, so she will set the wait time on her “Code site” task to 5 days:
+Nadia and Megan are designing and painting a 3D printer.
+After Nadia designs the printer, she needs to send it off to be manufactured before Megan can paint it.
+Nadia knows this process will take at least 20 days, so she will set the wait time on the “Design 3D Printer/Paint 3D Printer” dependency relationship to 20 days:

-Now, the “Code website” task will not be scheduled to start until at least 5 days after the Wireframes task has been completed.
+Now, the “Paint 3D Printer” task will not be scheduled to start until 20 days after the “Design 3D Printer” task has been completed.

-When the “Wireframes” task is marked done, the dependency is satisfied and LiquidPlanner will begin counting down the 5 days of wait time.
+When the “Design 3D Printer” task is marked done, the dependency is satisfied and LiquidPlanner will begin counting down the 20 days of wait time.
 LiquidPlanner uses the number of days entered in the dependency Wait Time field and sets a Delay Until date on the subsequent task.
-This is why the delay until icon (arrow) is displaying in front of the schedule bar for the “Code site” task below.
-Once 5 days have passed, Liz will be scheduled to start this task if she has no other higher priority work.
+This is why the delay until icon (arrow) is displaying in front of the schedule bar for the “Print 3D Printer” task below.
+Once 20 days have passed, Megan will be scheduled to start this task if she has no other higher priority work.

 Using a Task Assigned to a Virtual Member